dorel14/3CX-Cdr-Server/README.md

 ### Logs:
 Log files are located in the directory: `/home/appuser/app/logs`.

-### Bidrag
+### Contributions
-If you like my work, don't hesitate to [buy me a coffee, a beer or any other drink][https://buymeacoffee.com/dorel14]
+If you like my work, don't hesitate to [buy me a coffee, a beer or any other drink](https://buymeacoffee.com/dorel14)